rob333/flutter_mediator_simple/README.md

           ),
 ```

-Step 2a(Optional): Change the computed function if needed.
+Step 2a(Optional): Change the computed function when needed.

 ```dart
         floatingActionButton: FloatingActionButton(